daffl/rubberduck/readme.md

 # Rubberduck - Evented AOP for NodeJS

-Rubberduck punches JavaScript objects and adds the ability to receive events before or after a method executes.
+Rubberduck punches JavaScript objects and adds the ability to receive events before and after a method executes.

 ## Simple punching

-First, load the library and create a simple object to be punched.
+Lets punch the _push_ method of an array instance and log the element that gets pushed before the method executes and the new length of the array (returned by Array.push) and the pushed element when _push_ returns.

-	var rubber = require('rubberduck'),
+	var rubberduck = require('rubberduck'),
-		object = {
+		myarray = [],
-			number : 42,
-			answer : function()
-			{
-				return this.number;
-			}
-		};

-Create an event emitter with rubberduck for that object and tell it to listen for events on the _answer_ method.

-	var emitter = rubber.duck(object).punch('answer');
+		emitter = rubberduck.emitter(myarray).punch('push');

-Lets add some event handlers.
-The *before* handler will fire before every punched method with the method arguments, the context (this reference of the method) and the name of the method as parameters:

-	emitter.on('before', function(args, context, name) {
+	emitter.on('beforePush', function(args, instance) {
-		console.log('Running before method ' + name);
+		console.log('About to push ' + args[0]);
-		console.log(args);
-		console.log(context);
 	});

-*after* will fire after every punched method with the result returned by the method, the arguments, its context and the name of the method:

-	emitter.on('after', function(result, args, context, name) {
+	emitter.on('afterPush', function(result, args, instance) {
-		console.log('Got general after method event');
-		console.log(result);
+		console.log('Pushed ' + args[0] + ', the new length is ' + result);
 	});

-You can also listen to events of specific punched methods.
-The naming convention follows the camelCased names for Events as recommended in the NodeJS documentation.
-E.g. for the method _answer_ the *beforeAnswer* and *afterAnswer* events will fire:
+	myarray.push('Test');

+## Listening to events

+Once you picked the methods to be punched the emitter fires the following events:

+	// Before any punched method executes
-	emitter.on('afterAnswer', function(result, args, context, name) {
+	emitter.on('before', function(args, instance, name) {
-		console.log('Got afterAnswer event and the answer is ' + result);
+		// args : Array of function arguments
+		// instance: The function context (this reference)
+		// name : The function name
 	});

-Now you can just call the punched method and should see a bunch of output on the console.

-	object.answer();
+	// After any punched method returned
+	emitter.on('after', function(result, args, instance, name) {
+		// result : The return value or an array of
+		//	the callback arguments for asynchronous functions
+		// args : Array of function arguments
+		// instance: The function context (this reference)
+		// name : The function name
+	});

+You can also listen to specific methods being executed by using camelcased event names.
+So to get an event only before the _test_ method attach the following event listener:

+	emitter.on('beforeTest', function(args, instance, name) {
+	});

+	emitter.on('afterTest', function(result, args, instance, name) {
+	});

+The parameters are the same as in the general event listeners.

 ## Asynchronous punching

-We can also punch asynchronous methods, that execute a callback instead of returning the value.
+You can also punch asynchronous methods, that execute a callback instead of returning the value.
+In this case the _after_ events receives an array of the callbacks arguments instead of a single return value.
-For this to happen, you have to tell Rubberduck the position of the callback in your arguments list when punching a method.
+Just tell the event emitter the position of the callback in your arguments list when punching a method (use -1 if the callback is at the end of the argument list):

+	var rubberduck = require('../lib/rubberduck'),
+	Duck = function(name) {
+		this.name = name;
+	}

+	Duck.prototype.quack = function(callback)
+	{
+		callback(null, this.name + ' quacks!');
+	}

+	var donald = new Duck('Donald'),
+		emitter = rubberduck.emitter(donald).punch('quack', 0);

+	// Log the callback results for _quack_ emitter.on('afterQuack', function(results) {
+		// Results contains the callback arguments
+		console.log(results);
+	});

-## Punching prototypes
+## Punching prototypes and selective punching

-## But this is not really AOP

-Not really.
-But rubber ducks aren't real ducks either.
+You can also punch an objects prototype to receive events about all its instances but it is important to be selective about what methods to punch.
+Firing events on methods that get called many times (e.g. when punching Array.prototype) might lead to big performance hits and can even exceed the maximum call stack size.